hogilkim/Spring_Basic_1/README.md

 Solution: make the object to be created only once & then shared

 SINGLE TON PATTERN: this guarantees only one object will be created per server

+-- July 23rd --
+Spring automatically make beans as Singleton - don't need to manually write code for it -> does not violate DIP, OCP